okonkwoloretta/Sidocomms-Movies/Questions and Answer.md

+## Question 1.
-Question 1. my partner and i want to come by each of the stores in person and meet the managers. please send over the managers names at each stores, wih the full address of the property(street address, district,city, and country please)
+My partner and i want to come by each of the stores in person and meet the managers.
+Please send over the managers names at each stores, wih the full address of the property(street address, district,city, and country please)

 * Using the 'CONCAT_WS' function to concatenate the address fields with appropriate delimiters (comma and space) to form the full address and full name